pendo-io/datascience-public/README.md

 # R and Python Code for the Pendo API

-Samples of code to access Pendo API data and exploratory analyses.
+Samples of code to access Pendo API data for exploratory analyses.

 ## Author